Minnesota’s November election: What you need to know to cast your ballot

 What’s on my ballot?

-Voters have different candidates on their ballot depending on where they live, but everyone in Minnesota can vote on the presidential race, a U.S. Senate contest and two state Supreme Court elections.
+Voters have different candidates on their ballot depending on where they live, but everyone in Minnesota can vote in the presidential race, a U.S. Senate contest and two state Supreme Court races.
 You’ll also have local congressional, legislative and other races in your area.
+A constitutional amendment on the ballot asks voters whether to continue to dedicate a portion of Minnesota Lottery proceeds for the outdoors.
+Leaving the question blank counts as a “no” vote.

 I want to vote by mail; how do I get a ballot?